at.latticetools.observables#

 AtError – if the value is doubtful: evaluation failed, empty value…

-class EmittanceObservable(param, plane=None, name=None, **kwargs)[source]#
+class EmittanceObservable(param, plane=None, name=None, label=None, **kwargs)[source]#

 Bases: Observable